-Whether it is your smartphone, digital camera, PC/Laptop, or some other device, SD Card is supported by most of the devices.
-Moreover, being portable and highly-affordable, it is widely used by people for storing and transferring files.
+Whether it is your smartphone, digital camera, PC/Laptop, or some other device, SD Card is supported by most devices.
+Moreover, being portable and highly affordable, people widely use it for storing and transferring files.

 Well, there is so much to happen.
 In any such situation, formatting your SD Card using CMD is the wisest solution left.
 By formatting it, you can increase its durability and keep using it for a longer time.
-Additionally, you can remove its write protection and easily resolve all such tricky issues.
+Additionally, you can remove its write protection and quickly resolve all such tricky issues.

-Steps to Format SD Card Using Windows CMD:-
+Steps to Format SD Card Using CMD Windows 11/10/8/7

 Diskpart is a built-in tool in windows that can be accessed using diskpart command in CMD.
 Even if your storage device is corrupted or damaged, it can be formatted using the Diskpart tool.

-If you are a newbie or have zero knowledge of using CMD, then you must know about it a bit or use other methods to do it.
+If you are a newbie or have zero knowledge of using CMD, you must know about it a bit or use other methods.
 Once you have are comfortable with using CMD, follow the steps we are providing you.

-Firstly, click on the search bar or Cortana and search CMD.
+- Firstly, click on the search bar or Cortana and search CMD.
 You will see an option named command prompt in the search result.
 Now, right-click on the option and choose Run as administrator.

-Finally, type ‘format fs=ntfs’ if you want to format with NTFS or ‘format fs=exfat’ you want to format with exFAT.
+- Finally, type ‘format fs=ntfs’ if you want to format with NTFS or ‘format fs=exfat’ you want to format with exFAT.
 Once you do this, cmd will format the drive.